-Reaching only six to ten feet tall with a spread of about eight feet, these trees are moderate to fast growing.
+Reaching only 6 to 10 feet tall with a spread of about 8 feet, these trees are moderate to fast growing.
 Their many trunked forms make them ideal as specimen plants or container grown patio trees.
 They are attractive to butterflies and honeybees, but are deer resistant.
 It has no serious disease or insect problems.

 Orchid tree culture is fairly straightforward.
 Growing orchid trees thrive in full sun and do well in bright shade.
 They must have well drained soil and when planting an orchid tree, care should be taken to place it outside the reach of a sprinkler system.